Current services and information

-- Only 1 close family contact to visit a patient – this should be the same person each visit and they need to wear a face covering at all times.
+- We ask all patients on admission to identify a key contact who will be able to visit by arrangement – this should be the same person each visit and they need to wear a face covering at all times.

-- In exceptional circumstances, we will allow 4 visitors with a maximum of 2 at time
+- In exceptional circumstances, we will allow 4 key visitors who will be able to visit with a maximum of 2 at time

 - Any patient’s children under the age of 12 will only be allowed by prior arrangement with the Sister in charge

 - Please contact the ward on 01225 721 386 to arrange visiting